CE-Storage/CE254-DS/README.md

-# CE{code}-{abbreviation}: {course name} Course Repository
+# CE254-DS: Data Structures and Algorithms Course Repository

-Welcome to the repository for {course name} course at Sharif University of Technology.
+Welcome to the repository for Data Structures and Algorithms course at Sharif University of Technology.
 This repository is a comprehensive collection of assignments, exam materials, lecture slides, and additional resources.

 ## Table of Contents